becooq81/PillKaBoo/README.md

 ## Features

-✅ Recognize medication and retrieve information, such as child-specific warnings, dosage, expiry dates, allergy warnings for allergies you registered, etc.
+✅ Recognize medication and retrieve information, such as child-specific warnings, dosage, expiry dates, allergy warnings for allergies you registered, etc. <br>
-✅ Recognize prescribed medication packets to identify which part of the day for which the medicine is, and the prescription date
+✅ Recognize prescribed medication packets to identify which part of the day for which the medicine is, and the prescription date<br>
-✅ Pour the desired amount of liquid medication while being notified through audio feedback quickening as you approach the amount
+✅ Pour the desired amount of liquid medication while being notified through audio feedback quickening as you approach the amount<br>
-✅ Check the remaining amount of liquid medication in the container
+✅ Check the remaining amount of liquid medication in the container<br>

 ## Architecture